-To be considered for inclusion in the proxy materials for our 2020 annual meeting, your proposal must be submitted in writing to our Secretary (Everspin Technologies, Inc., Attn: Investor Relations, 5670 W. Chandler Blvd., Suite 100, Chandler, Arizona 85226) by December [], 2019; provided, however, that, in the event that the date of the annual meeting is held before April 20, 2020, or after June 19, 2020, for your notice to be timely, it must be so received by the Secretary a reasonable time before we begin to print and mail the proxy statement.
-Stockholders wishing to submit proposals or director nominations that are not to be included in our proxy materials for our 2020 annual meeting must do so no earlier than the close of business on January 21, 2020, and no later than the close of business on February 20, 2020; provided, however, that, in the event that the annual meeting is held before April 20, 2020, or after June 19, 2020, for your notice to be timely, it must be so received by the Secretary not earlier than the close of business on the one hundred twentieth (120th) day prior to such annual meeting or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made.
+To be considered for inclusion in the proxy materials for our 2021 annual meeting, your proposal must be submitted in writing to our Secretary (Everspin Technologies, Inc., Attn: Investor Relations, 5670 W. Chandler Blvd., Suite 100, Chandler, Arizona 85226) by December [], 2020; provided, however, that, in the event that the date of the annual meeting is held before April 22, 2021, or after June 21, 2021, for your notice to be timely, it must be so received by the Secretary a reasonable time before we begin to print and mail the proxy statement.
+Stockholders wishing to submit proposals or director nominations that are not to be included in our proxy materials for our 2021 annual meeting must do so no earlier than the close of business on January 22, 2021, and no later than the close of business on February 21, 2021; provided, however, that, in the event that the annual meeting is held before April 22, 2021, or after June 21, 2021; provided, however, that, in the event that the annual meeting is held before April 22, 2021, or after June 21, 2021, for your notice to be timely, it must be so received by the Secretary not earlier than the close of business on the one hundred twentieth (120th) day prior to such annual meeting and not later than the close of business on the later of the ninetieth (90th) day prior to such annual meeting or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made.